camillo/sayNumber/README.md

   -GGG, --googolplexplex
                         say a googolplexplex (10^googolplex)

+optional arguments:
+  -s, --shortScale      use american style: 1 000 000 000 is 1 billion; 1 milliard if not set
+  -ch, --chuquet        use old latin prefixes like duodeviginti instead of oktodezi -n, --numeric         say the number also in numeric form; it is not recommended to use this option with more than 1 000 000 digits
+  -N, --numericOnly     say the number only in numeric form -sy, --synonym        say sexdezillion, novemdezillion and quinquillion for sedezillion, novendezillion and quintillion -f, --force           ignore size warnings
+  -V, --verbose         output debug information; very useful to understand how words get build -VV, --Verbose        output all debug information; only useful if you hack on the code

+output:
+  -d [DELIMITER], --delimiter [DELIMITER]
+                        separate latin prefixes; using '-' if argument stands alone - this is very useful to understand how the words get build
+  -g, --grouping        group thousand blocks; implicit using -n -fz, --forceZ         always use z, instead of c; per default we say duozentillion in long scale (default) and duocentillion in short scale
+  -fc, --forceC         always use c, instead of z -fs, --forceSingular  always use singular forms: 5 million instead of 5 millions -fp, --forcePlural    always use plural forms: 1 millions instead of 1 million -b, --byLine          write components line by line -L LOCALE, --locale LOCALE
+                        locale for formatting numbers; only useful with -g/--grouping (see -SL/--showLocales)

+make VERY big numbers:
+  -z, --zeros           do not say given number, but the number with that many zeros -r, --random          do not say given number, but a random number with that many digits

 help:
   -h, --help            show this help message and exit -e, --example         show examples and exit